 Connecticut College System to Undergo Major Overhaul in Merger

-How the Merger Happened and What Students can Expect
+How the Merger Happened and What Students Can Expect

 According to a report at Inside Higher Ed, Connecticut state legislators launched the merger in July, when they created the new Board of Regents for Higher Education to oversee the institutions in the state.
-Two of the primary reasons for the decision was to save money on higher education overall, as well as to coordinate higher education in the state to ensure students received an education that would prepare them for a lucrative and available job in the future.
+Two of the primary reasons for the decision were to save money on higher education overall, as well as to coordinate higher education in the state to ensure students received an education that would prepare them for a lucrative and available job in the future.

 “The State of Connecticut has to look across higher education,” Gena Glickman, president of Manchester Community College, told Inside Higher Ed.
 Glickman added that the state needs to determine “whether or not we’re facile enough to meet the needs of each student.”